ThomasFirmin/fdb_zellij_exp/README.md

 All experimental data will be stored in individual folders for each algorithm, function and dimension, within `experiments_cec2020`, `experiments_socco2011` and `experiments_sp500`.
 The total size can reach 30 Gb.

+## Analysis

+Analysis are made in `analysis.ipynb`, summaries can be computed from raw data or downloaded from the data [repository]().